mjfarooq/mjfarooq.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Junaid Farooq is an assistant professor of electrical and computer engineering at the University of Michigan-Dearborn.
 His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the CYber REsilient Networks (CYREN) research group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+He leads the CYber REsilient Networks research group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
 {style="text-align: justify;"}